ecnr/open-retrofit-pilot-mercedesbenz/README.md

 🕐🕢⌚ PLANNING 🕰️ AND ⏲️ TIME SCHEDULE ⏰⏳⌛📅📆🗓️
 ======
 If we have reached this section, we have the budget agreement and now we are curious about how long this construction party can last.
-How fast we can get all parts together, how long time take the manual work itself, what kinds of expertise we are going to need and how long we are going to check the result.
+How fast we can get all parts together, how long time take the manual work itself, what kinds of expertise we are going to need and how long we are going to test the result.

 🕺 INTRODUCTION 🕺
 ======